 What Rates Are Business Credit Card Issuers Offering?

 When you consider small business credit cards that offer premium rewards and benefits, you can expect to pay a higher interest rate.
-For example, the Platinum Delta SkyMiles Business credit card from American Express has interest rates of 16.24%, 18.24% or 20.24%, while the Ink Business Preferred credit card from Chase has rates of 16.99% to 21.99%.
+For example, thehas interest rates of APR, while the has rates of APR.
 As with consumer credit cards, the small business cards with fewer rewards and benefits will offer lower interest rates.

 Finally, keep in mind that nearly all credit cards now offer variable interest rates that can rise or fall with the Prime Rate.
 When the Federal Reserve Bank changes its monetary policy, almost all credit cards will adjust their interest rates to reflect the issuer’s new cost to borrow money.